Comparative Performance Results of BIND Versions - September 2023

-We have removed a number of workarounds and custom ‘fix-ups’ for broken, non-compliant and obsolete operating systems.
-Some of these workarounds add significant complexity, due to the need to to watch for and handle exceptions.
+We have removed a number of workarounds and custom “fix-ups” for broken, non-compliant and obsolete operating systems.
+Some of these workarounds add significant complexity, due to the need to watch for and handle exceptions.
 Most of these workarounds are virtually untestable, which means that over time they become liabilities with no utility for most users.

-- We now spread the initial RRSIG expiration times more evenly over the entire working sig-validity-interval when signing a zone in named to smooth out re-signing and transfer loads.
+namedto smooth out re-signing and transfer loads.
 This will help signature maintenance for very large signed zones.

-- We have added a new “validate-except” option which specifies a list of domains beneath which DNSSEC validation should not be performed.
+validate-exceptoption which specifies a list of domains beneath which DNSSEC validation should not be performed.
 This is effectively a long-term Negative Trust Anchor (NTA).